ylhyra/ylhyra_content/data/Bláa_lónið.md

       "s_1nio161": {
         "meaning": "but it is definitely worth it."
       },
-      "s_1nio168": {
-        "meaning": "You need to buy a ticket with several weeks' notice."
-      },
-      "s_1nio178": {
-        "meaning": "I know this doesn't sound great from my description," },
-      "s_1nio189": {
-        "meaning": "but the Blue Lagoon is with all seriousness a really charming place."
-      },
       "s_1nio199": {
         "meaning": "There is something so cozy about being in this hot water out in the lava field."
-      },
-      "s_1nio214": {
-        "meaning": "This is the one tourist destination which I find absolutely worth it to visit."
       },
       "s_1nio24": {
         "meaning": "Keflavík Airport and the Blue Lagoon"